Re-defining activism for DEI leaders

 In order to create real change, we as DE&I leaders need to adopt three forms of activism.

-Throughout my 25 years of working in community development, international cross-cultural dialogue and as DE&I leader consultant, I have and continue to adopt all three approach.
-They are situational in design, and the skills is knowing when to adopt which approach for to maximise the chances of achieving your desired goal.
+Throughout my 25 years as a DEI consultant, working in community development and international cross-cultural dialogue, I have and continue to adopt all three approaches.
+They are situational in design, and the skill is knowing when to adopt each approach to maximise the chances of achieving the desired goal.

 Let’s work together